National War Memorial (New Zealand): Carillon

 The National War Memorial Carillon was designed as a sister instrument to the 53-bell carillon at the Peace Tower in Ottawa, Canada.

 The carillon bells were made in Croydon, England, by Gillett & Johnston, and arrived in New Zealand in January 1931.
 Each of the original 49 bells bears a name or inscription, in memory of those who served.
 The three largest bells are dedicated to Anzac, Somme, and Palestine, the three main theatres in which New Zealand forces served.
 Other bells include: The Nurses bell, The Gallipoli 1915 bell, the Flanders field bell (dedicated in memory of Katherine Mansfield's brother, Leslie Beauchamp) and the Medical forces bell.
 The one bell not dedicated to a person or event from World War I is the Wellington's South African War Veterans' bell, which was inscribed two years after the original inscriptions took place.

-At the time of dedication the 49 bells ranged from one weighing a shade more than 4 kg with a diameter of 170 mm and 140 mm high, up to one weighing 5 tonnes and measuring 2 m by 1.6 m.
+At the time of dedication the 49 bells ranged from one weighing slightly more than 4 kg with a diameter of 170 mm and 140 mm high, up to one weighing 5 tonnes and measuring 2 m by 1.6 m.
 Their total weight was more than 30 tonnes and they cost £11,000.

 Since 1984 the carillon has been substantially rebuilt and enlarged.
 Twenty mid-range bells have been replaced with 21 smaller treble bells and 4 large bass bells, extending the total range to 6 octaves.
 The four bass bells were added in 1995 and are named "Grace/Aroha", "Hope/Tūmanako", Remembrance/Whakamaharatanga", and "Peace/Rangimārie".
 The carillon currently has 74 bells, with the "Peace/Rangimārie" bell weighing 12.5 tonnes, making it the largest in the Southern Hemisphere.
 The carillon ranks as the third-largest in the world by total weight.

 Anzac Day and specific battle commemorations have special places in the annual schedule of events.
 The carillon has been played in over 200 hours of live concerts per year and a comprehensive domestic and international carillon teaching programme was previously conducted under the direction of the National Carillonist, Timothy Hurd.
 Since the opening of the National War Memorial Carillon in 1932 there have only been four official carillonists: Gladys Watkins, John Randal, Selwyn Baker, and Timothy Hurd.